The ciconia metric on the tangent bundle of an almost-Hermitian manifold: A new invariant metric

-With the canonical splitting $TT_M:=T(T_M)={H^{\na}}\oplus V\simeq\pi^*TM\oplus\pi^\star TM$ comes the notion of a mirror endomorphism $B$ of $TT_M$.
-The indeed endomorphism $B$ sends a horizontal vector to the respective vertical lift and sends any vertical vector to 0.
-Then we have the notion of \textit{adapted} frame on $T_M$, i.e. a horizontal lift of a frame on $M$ together with its mirror in $V$.
-These frames yield the reduction of the structure group $\mathrm{GL}(2m,\R)$ to $\mathrm{GL}(m,\R)$.
-The representation of the smaller subgroup follows from its diagonal inclusion in the larger.
-Recall $TM\lrr M$ is a vector bundle associated to the principal frame bundle $FM\lrr M$.
-Now, given the connection $\na$, the vector bundle $TT_M\lrr T_M$ is associated to $\pi^*FM\lrr T_M$ with the same structure group.
+With the canonical splitting $TT_M:=T(T_M)={H^{\na}}\oplus V\simeq\pi^*TM\oplus\pi^\estrela TM$ comes the notion of a \textit{mirror map} $B$ of $TT_M$.
+Such is the endomorphism which sends a horizontal vector to the respective vertical lift and sends any vertical vector to 0.
+Then we have the notion of \textit{adapted} frame on $T_M$, which is a horizontal lift of a frame on $M$ together with or followed by its mirror in $V$.

+Adapted frames on the manifold $T_M$ yield the structural group reduction $\mathrm{GL}(m,\R)\hookrightarrow\mathrm{GL}(2m,\R)$.
+The representation of the smaller subgroup follows from the {diagonal} inclusion in the larger.
+Such is the peculiar feature of the geometry of tangent vector bundles.
+An immediate consequence, e.g., is that the reduction to the diagonal subgroup is carried through $\mathrm{GL}_+(2m,\R)$.
+Hence the tangent manifold is always orientable, independently of $M$.